jakelangham/kestrel/docs/source/settings_and_parameters/topog.rst

     :code:`Topog function = USGS`

-        Parameterization of the USGS flume.
+        Parametrisation of the USGS flume.
 This has slope of 31° for :math:`x<0`, and slope 2.4° for :math:`x>x_{1}>0` that are connected by a smooth :math:`\cosh` curve section.
 Note :math:`x_{1}` is determined to ensure smooth connection of the slope elements.
 The flume